gourmetjs/gourmet-ssr/docs/getting-started.md

 Server is listening on port 3000
 ```

 Open your browser at http://localhost:3000.
-You will see "Hello, world!" message again, but this time it is rendered using a React component on the server-side, and rehydrated on the client-side.
+You will see the "Hello, world!" message again, but this time it is rendered using a React component on the server-side, and rehydrated on the client-side.

 ## Anatomy of SSR

 Let's inspect the result deeper to see how SSR worked.
 We use Chrome for this example but other browsers have similar features too.

 On Chrome, right click on the screen of "Hello, world!" and select "View page source" from the popup menu.
-You will be able to see the original HTML page content that server sent out:
+You will be able to see the original HTML page content that the server sent out:

 ![Page Source - Hello World](assets/hello-source.png)